PhilipYip1988/python-notebooks/anaconda/windows/install/readme.md

 <img src='./images/img_199.png' alt='img_199' width='450'/>

 However the conda package manager, seems to hang for an extremely long time here for such a simple change.
-This command option will likely be optimized in a later version of conda.Unfortunately the conda env export command isn't configured to recognize ```--revision``` as an option so it is recommended to export an environment out to a yml files before updating it.
+This command option will likely be optimized in a later version of conda.
+Unfortunately the conda env export command isn't configured to recognize ```--revision``` as an option so it is recommended to export an environment out to a yml files before updating it.

 [Return to Python Tutorials](../../../readme.md)